-- c.
+- b.
+Insure that competent person is on site and performs a daily inspection or an inspection if conditions change (if excavation is part of trade partners work, secure name of competent person). - c.
 Determine if sloping or shoring method of protection is going to be used. - d.
 Make sure that employees are protected from vehicular traffic and tests are to be conducted for hazardous atmospheres - e.
 Excavations over 20 feet must be designed by a registered engineer - f.
-If shoring method other than that outlined in 1926 subpart P is to be used - Has a registered engineer been contacted for shoring design? - A copy of engineering design must be maintained at the jobsite. - 3.
-If ground water is encountered, have equipment available to initiate water removal. - All water must be removed from excavation before entry can be made. - 4.
-Establish a daily inspection procedure and procedures for inspecting after rain. - 5.
-Each employee that will be associated with the excavation is to be trained to recognize the hazards associated with the excavation. - 6.
-Where possible, a means of diverting water runoff from entering the excavation shall be used. - 7.
-Where employee or equipment are permitted to use walkways or bridges to cross an excavation,
+If shoring method other than that outlined in 1926 subpart P is to be used - Has a registered engineer been contacted for shoring design? - A copy of engineering design must be maintained at the jobsite. - g.
+Where the stability of adjoining buildings, walls, or other structures is endangered by excavation operations, support systems such as shoring, bracing, or underpinning shall be provided to ensure the stability of such structures for the protection of employees. - h.
+Walkways shall be provided where employees or equipment are required or permitted to cross over excavations.
+Guardrails which comply with §1926.502(b) shall be provided where walkways are 6 feet (1.8 m) or more above lower levels.
+If ground water is encountered, have equipment available to initiate water removal.

+- All water must be removed from excavation before entry can be made. - 3.
+Establish a daily inspection procedure and procedures for inspecting after rain. - 4.
+Each employee that will be associated with the excavation is to be trained to recognize the hazards associated with the excavation. - 5.
+Where possible, a means of diverting water runoff from entering the excavation shall be used. - 6.
+Where employee or equipment are permitted to use walkways or bridges to cross an excavation, a standard guardrail shall be provided on walkway or bridge. - 7.
+All surface encumbrances that create a hazard shall be removed or supported prior to starting the excavation, to make sure all employees are protected against potential falling loads and are not permitted to work under loads of digging equipment where loads may fall.